31Sanskrati/Virtual-Reality-Project/README.md

-# Alcohol Addiction and Its Effect on Health - VR Experience
+# Intoxicated: A VR Journey Through Alcohol Addiction

-This project is a VR experience developed in Unity that allows users to explore the gradual progression of alcohol consumption, following the journey of a character transitioning from casual drinking to addiction.
+Intoxicated is an immersive VR experience developed in Unity that delves into the psychological effects of alcohol and its progression from casual use to addiction.
+It follows Alex, a young individual, on a journey that sheds light on the complexities of alcohol dependence and empowers users with knowledge about recovery methods.

-The goal is to use VR to educate users on the complexities surrounding alcohol consumption and its impact on health, promoting awareness and encouraging proactive steps towards recovery.
+**Experience the Ripple Effects:**

+* Witness the subtle changes in Alex's life and relationships as alcohol consumption increases.
+* Feel the psychological impact through immersive environments and soundscapes.
+* Explore diverse healing paths to empower yourself or someone you care about.

+**Become Informed:**

+* Gain a deeper understanding of the psychological aspects of alcohol addiction.
+* Recognize the warning signs and potential consequences of problematic drinking.
+* Discover resources and support systems available for recovery.

 ##  Getting Started